thrushlang/.github/profile/README.md

 ## Why Thrush?

-Thrush is a very promising tool for bare-metal and embedded system development thanks to its innovative low-level instruction concepts, particularly its built-in Low-Level Instructions (LLI) for seamless IR manipulation using GCC and LLVM intrinsics.
-Prioritizing simplicity, Thrush incorporates a memory-safe abstraction over its powerful low-level system, making it ideal for beginners.
-Depending on your needs, you could opt for C, C++, or Rust, but Thrush offers a unique combination of control and accessibility while the language matures into a final form.
+Thrush is a very promising tool for bare-metal and embedded system development thanks to its innovative low-level instruction concepts, particularly its integrated Low-Level Instructions (LLI) for fluent IR manipulation using GCC and LLVM intrinsics.
+This prioritizes and encourages learning intermediate code, rather than assembler code, unlocking architecture-specific optimizations and low-level type manipulation.
+Thrush offers low-level control over systems languages ​​like C, Rust, and C++ due to its manipulation of low-level instructions for optimizations beyond the standard ones.
+Thrush strives to inherit the type systems of highly typed languages, promoting reliable and robust software.

 ### Low Level Control